-Draft evaluation document of the Strategic Action Programme for the Conservation of Biological Diversity in the Mediterranean Region (SAP BIO)
+Draft evaluation of the implementation of the Strategic Action Programme for the Conservation of Biological Diversity in the Mediterranean Region (SAP BIO) and orientations for the elaboration of a post-2020 SAP BIO

 For environmental and economy reasons, this document is printed in a limited number and will not be distributed at the meeting.
 Delegates are kindly requested to bring their copies to meetings and not to request additional copies.